Paleodictyon nodosum: Hypothesis 2 – sponge / xenophyophore

-The second hypothesis, supported by Rona, is that a sponge or megalith foraminifera such as a xenophyophore left the structures as a cast of its body.
+The second hypothesis, supported by Rona, is that a sponge or megalospheric foraminifera such as a xenophyophore left the structures as a cast of its body.
 Through testing of collected burrow samples, this hypothesis gained a lot of evidence both for and against it.

 One test that was run was watching how water flowed over the burrows.
 The forced water flow exhibited by these specimen was similar to the forced water flow in several sponges.

 Another reason that this hypothesis seems likely is that best estimates of the size of the worm suggest that it would have to travel unreasonably long distances (compared to its body length) to fully navigate its burrows (×10^3~×10^4).

-However, there are several problems with this hypothesis as well: If this was the remains of the body of a creature, you would expect to find organic matter from that creature throughout the burrow.
+However, there are several problems with this hypothesis as well: If this was the remains of the body of a creature, one would expect to find organic matter from that creature throughout the burrow.
 However, when the burrows were tested for DNA, scientists found DNA from different types of large protists between different burrows.
 This suggests that the DNA found is just there because it was transported there by currents.
 However, one encouraging fact is that one of the types of DNA found in a burrow was of Vanhoeffenella, which creates hexagonal burrows similar to those of P. nodosum.

 The barium content in the sediment making up the burrows had no significant difference from the barium content in the surrounding sediment.
 This is inconsistent with the burrows of other xenophyophores.
 Also the complexity and evenness of the burrows is not consistent with the forms that xenophyophores generally create.